TheAlgorithms/Python/CONTRIBUTING.md

       return a + b
   ```

-- `lambda`, `map`, `filter`, `reduce` and complicated list comprehension are welcome and acceptable to demonstrate the power of Python, as long as they are simple enough to read.
+- list comprehensions and generators are preferred over `lambda`, `map`, `filter`, `reduce` but the key is to demonstrate the power of Python in code that is easy to read and maintain.

-  - This is arguable: **write comments** and assign appropriate variable names, so that the code is easy to read!

-- Write tests to illustrate your work.
+- Write tests (espcially doctests) to illustrate your work.

   The following "testing" approaches are **not** encouraged: